gnosischain/documentation/docs/tools/analytics/the-graph.md

 4) The following command creates a subgraph that indexes all events of an existing contract.
 It attempts to fetch the contract ABI from BlockScout and falls back to requesting a local file path.
 If any of the optional arguments are missing, it takes you through an interactive form.

-_*Note: The interactive form does not currently include Gnosis Chain in the dropdown of networks, so using the following flags is useful for a Gnosis deployment._
+_*Note: The interactive form does not currently include Gnosis in the dropdown of networks, so using the following flags is useful for a Gnosis deployment._

 ```bash
 graph init